Consciousness is like a rainbow. There are a multitude of colors. ― Guru Tua

 - Altering consciousness involves changing or manipulating the waking state of perception.
 For example, an anesthesiologist will administer drug compounds to alter your consciousness.
 This alters our ability to feel physical pain.

 - Expanding awareness involves a “eureka” experience of additional perception.
 An example is the dream state.
 Most people don’t remember their dreams.
 So, if we use techniques to remember our dreams, we expand the range of awareness and perception.

-- Reaching higher states of consciousness is a partition that is different from waking, dreaming, or sleeping.
-A state of consciousness with unique physiological and perceptive characteristics.
+- Reaching higher states of consciousness is one of the main goals of self-development.
+These are partitions of awareness different from waking, dreaming, or sleeping.
+They are states of consciousness with unique physiological and perceptive characteristics.

 Many indigenous cultures use repetitive percussive or tonal sounds to produce altered states.
 Some use a combination of sound, pharmacology, and ritual.
 These practices have their roots in the shamanic traditions of the past.
 Meditation, chanting and the spiritual journey also create altered states of consciousness.
 And, these spiritual technologies may also provide gateways into higher states of consciousness.

 Some people experience altered states because of a traumatic event.
 Near-death experiences often involve a psychedelic altered state.
 A medical condition like epilepsy can also cause an altered state.
 It depends on several factors.
 Depriving the body of water, oxygen, sleep, can cause an altered hallucinogenic state.
 Some effects of the altered state are predictable.

 As was mentioned earlier expanding awareness normally involves a personal “eureka” experience.
 Remembering more of our dreams is the easiest way of expanding the range of awareness.